 Ambient Zone Setup in Unreal Engine 4

 We have to set up the Ambient Zone parameter names in Unreal’s project preferences.
-Navigate to FMOD’s Studio Plugin settings and insert the parameter we created in the Ambient Volume Parameter and AmbientLPFParameter fields:
+Navigate to FMOD’s Studio Plugin settings and insert the parameters we created in the Ambient Volume Parameter and AmbientLPFParameter fields:

 After that, by selecting the Audio Volume, we can change the Ambient Zone settings: